 The American Colony

 The Harmony Hotel is located in the heart of the 'New' City of Jerusalem, in the district of Nahalat Ha-Shivah.
 This was one of the first regions outside of the Old City walls to be settled, in the 19th century.
-These days the area has been pedestrianised and is known for its upmarket boutiques and good quality restaurants and bars.
+These days the area has been pedestrianized and is known for its upmarket boutiques and good quality restaurants and bars.
 Rooms are modern and stylish, and there is a business lounge which offers complimentary snacks and soft drinks in the early evening.

 The King David Jerusalem Hotel

-Something of an institution in Jerusalem, The King David Hotel has been entertaining presidents, celebrities and kings and queens since it opened in the 1930's.
-Located around a 15 minute stroll from the Old City's Jaffa gate, the hotel has superb views across to the spires and minarets.
+Something of an institution in Jerusalem, The King David Hotel has been entertaining presidents, celebrities and kings and queens since it opened in the 1930s.
+Located around a 15-minute stroll from the Old City's Jaffa Gate, the hotel has superb views across to the spires and minarets.
 The hotel's restaurants and bars have a grand, old-world European feel, with deep armchairs, gleaming oak wooden floors and thick velvet cushions.
 Rooms are traditional in style, well equipped, and service is excellent.

 Overlooking the Old City, the Mount Zion is an excellently located hotel, with real character and a sense of history.
 Many additions were made over the years, giving a unique building of various styles (the hotel proudly claims to have more different styles of window than any other building in Jerusalem!).
-Like many buildings of the period, the basement houses a large water cistern, which has been converted into a Hamam (Turkish bath) - perfect for relaxing in after a day of strolling round the Old City!
+Like many buildings of the period, the basement houses a large water cistern, which has been converted into a Hammam (Turkish bath) — perfect for relaxing in after a day of strolling round the Old City!